Good Things Grow at Garlic Breath Farm (VIDEO)

 “We are passionate about helping others,” Tony says.
 As a disabled veteran and a member of the Farmer Veteran Coalition, he hopes to one day use the farm to help veterans heal from post-traumatic stress disorder and to host free farm-to-table dinners for those less fortunate.

 After all, good things grow at Garlic Breath Farm, the home to hard work, healing and one very happy pig.

-You can purchase Garlic Breath Farm products online at garlicbreathfarm.com (click on “Purchase”) or at the Pferschys’ roadside stand that debuted this spring.
-Throughout summer and into fall, you can find Garlic Breath Farm products at the Batavia Farmers’ Market most Saturdays; on Sundays look for them at the Oswego Country Market.
+Where to buy: Garlic Breath Farm offers products for sale on their website anytime (just click on “Purchase” to buy), and at their roadside stand in the fall.
+Throughout summer and into the fall, you can also find their products at the Batavia Farmers’ Market most Saturdays.
+On Sundays, look for them at the Oswego Country Market.